JM2707/winjswiki/Patterns-in-the-WinJS-Codebase.md

 Detecting features rather than detecting platforms has a number of benefits including:
   - If a platform adds support for a feature that WinJS uses, WinJS will begin taking advantage of that feature in that platform without any change to the WinJS code.
   - If a platform removes support for a feature WinJS uses, WinJS will continue to work on that platform without any change to the WinJS code.

+We've even gone so far as to [feature detect bugs](https://github.com/winjs/winjs/blob/a51bc901243b9c4eb646bd414e707cd0aa8ce30c/src/js/WinJS/Controls/ListView/_Layouts.js#L217-L227).
+Essentially, if we detect that a bug exists, we run code that works around the bug.
+When the browser fixes the bug, WinJS will automatically stop using the workaround in that browser.
+This is useful if there are downsides (e.g. performance) to the workaround.

 ### Listening to Global Events
 #### Guidance